spotin/spotin/docs/explanations/about-markdown/index.md

 !!! quote

     Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

+## How and why do we use Markdown

+_TODO_

 ## Resources and alternatives